 A New Zealand rest home, also known as a care home or residential aged care facility, is a place where older adults can receive around-the-clock care and support in a comfortable and secure environment.
 There are four levels of care delivered in residential care facilities in New Zealand: Rest Home, Hospital, Rest Home Dementia, and Psychogeriatric Specialist Hospital Care.
 All care home facilities are certified by the Ministry of Health, which involves an audit process to identify providers that deliver high levels of care.

-What is a standard rest home/care home room?
+Can't find a standard rest home room?
+The 10km rule helps

 What should I look for in a rest home?